carlalbc/BIO634_2018/PartI_FastQC.md

 ## Questions:

-:one: What’s the total number of sequences in each of the paired-end fastq files?
+1. What’s the total number of sequences in each of the paired-end fastq files?
 (Hint: look at the Basic statistics module)

 SRR6170103_1 Total number of sequences  _________